Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 Whenever you roll a 1 on an attack roll or a skill check made during combat, reroll the attack or skill check.
 You must use the new result.

 ### Merciless
-Whenever you apply at least one stack of a condition to a creature that already has a stack of that same condition, apply an additional stack of that condition.
+After you apply at least one stack of a condition to a creature that already has a stack of that same condition, apply an additional stack of that condition.
+This effect does not trigger itself.

 ### Scheming
-Whenever you hit a creature with an attack, you may shift them once.
+After you hit a creature with an attack, you may shift them once.

 ### Rough
 When you hit a creature with a Shove attack, you may choose to push them into any empty tile that is adjacent to you, rather than a tile within 5 feet of their previous position.